pkarthikr/alexa-meal-planner-skill/README.md

 8. Populate Dishes in the Dishes tab of your Airtable Base.
 Alexa's Meal Planner will help you suggest a random dish whenever you say "Alexa, ask meal planner for a "dinner" suggestion".

-ToDo :
+## Upcoming Feature:

 1. Determine if the user has set the plan for the week, and if not tell them about setting a meal plan.
-2. Handle Utterances like what am I cooking today for {current Meal}
+2. Handle Utterances like what am I cooking today for {current Meal} - Done
-2. Handle Multi Value Slots so we can ask what am I cooking with Capsicum and Onions?
+3. Handle Multi Value Slots so we can ask what am I cooking with Capsicum and Onions?

-Alexa, ask meal planner what am I cooking today?
-Alexa, ask meal planner what am I cooking today for dinner?
-Alexa, ask meal planner, what is going to be my next meal?
-Alexa, ask meal planner, what am I cooking now?

 Alexa, ask meal planner what can I cook with capsicum and onions (< Multi Value Slots, so will work for only English locales (Except IN) for this moment>)

-Happy Path Conversation

-U : Alexa, Open Meal Helper
-A : Welcome to the Meal Helper!
-It looks like you do not have a meal plan set.
-You can ask me to set your weekly meal plan or you can just ask for {meal} suggestions.

-5 AM - 10 AM : Breakfast
-10 AM - 3 PM : Lunch
-3 PM onwards : Dinner
+a dish that has both capsicum and onions >> a dish that has only capsicum or onion we need to have multiple dishes suggestions

+we had 3 dishes

+Okay, here's a suggestion : Dish # 1
+Are you happy with the suggestion?